 From 2005-2010, Ms. Williamson was the vocal soloist with The United States Coast Guard Band.
 In her more than two hundred performances with the Coast Guard Band she performed in thirty-four states in the U.S. and throughout Japan singing a variety of repertoire from opera arias to the American Songbook, and twice performing the National Anthem at the Indianapolis 500 for live audiences of over 400,000 and millions on television worldwide.

 photo by Arielle Doneson

-Ms. Williamson holds a Master of Music in voice from the Yale School of Music, a Performer’s Certificate from UConn, a Bachelor of Music in voice performance from the Peabody Conservatory of Music at Johns Hopkins University, and is currently pursuing a Doctor of Musical Arts at UConn.
+Ms. Williamson is a candidate for a Doctor of Musical Arts at UConn, and also holds a Master of Music in voice from the Yale School of Music, a Performer’s Certificate from UConn, and a Bachelor of Music in voice performance from the Peabody Conservatory of Music at Johns Hopkins University.
 The daughter of premiere military band musicians, Lisa is a native of Alexandria, Virginia.
-She now makes her home in Connecticut with her husband, Lieutenant Commander Adam Williamson, the director of the United States Coast Guard Band, and their son.
+She now makes her home in Connecticut with her husband, Commander Adam Williamson, the director of the United States Coast Guard Band, and their son.